trickstercache/trickstercache.org/content/en/docs/Caching/caches.md

 * BadgerDB
 * Redis (basic, cluster, and sentinel)

-The sample configuration ([examples/conf/example.full.yaml](../examples/conf/example.full.yaml)) demonstrates how to select and configure a particular cache type, as well as how to configure generic cache configurations such as Retention Policy.
+The sample configuration, [trickster/examples/conf/example.full.yaml](https://github.com/trickstercache/trickster/blob/main/examples/conf/example.full.yaml), demonstrates how to select and configure a particular cache type, as well as how to configure generic cache configurations such as Retention Policy.

 ## In-Memory